-- 32.1 A student may apply in writing, using the prescribed application form (available from: www.unisa.ac.za/exams), to purchase a copy of his or her marked examination.
-For details of the process and the administrative fee payable, students are referred to the miscellaneous fees on the Unisa website. - 32.2 Students requesting a copy of the marked examination will receive an electronic version via email of the marked examination once the application form and fee have been received and processed.

-- 32.3 In accordance with university policy and legislation, question papers and model answers / memoranda will not be included with the copy of the marked examination.
-Only marked examination that relates directly to the student will be provided. - 32.4 Applications must be sent to purchasescript@unisa.ac.za (student number must appear in the subject heading) (Attention: Examinations).
+- 32.1 A student may apply in writing, using the prescribed application form (available from: www.unisa.ac.za/exams), to purchase a copy of his or her marked examination script.
+For details of the process and the administrative fee payable, students are referred to the miscellaneous fees on the Unisa website. - 32.2 Students requesting a copy of the marked examination script will receive an electronic version thereof, via e-mail, once the application form and fee have been received and processed. - 32.3 In accordance with university policy, question papers and model answers / memoranda will not be included with the copy of the marked examination script.
+Only marked examinations that relate directly to the student will be provided. - 32.4 Applications must be sent to purchasescript@unisa.ac.za (student number must appear in the subject heading) (Attention: Examinations).